ShibeMedia/resource-hub/README.md

 Each line on these lists will include:

-- The name of the product
+- The name of the resource.
 - Short description of what it is.
 - URL to the product, service, library or archive.
 - A file path to a write-up about the product, service or its demise. <br>